IgA nephropathy: Prognosis

 Male sex, proteinuria (especially > 2 g/day), hypertension, smoking, hyperlipidemia, older age, familial disease and elevated creatinine concentrations are markers of a poor outcome.
 Frank hematuria has shown discordant results with most studies showing a better prognosis, perhaps related to the early diagnosis, except for one group which reported a poorer prognosis.
 Proteinuria and hypertension are the most powerful prognostic factors in this group.

-There are certain other features on kidney biopsy such as interstitial scarring which are associated with a poor prognosis.
-ACE gene polymorphism has been recently shown to have an impact with the DD genotype associated more commonly with progression to kidney failure.
+Certain other features found by kidney biopsy, such as interstitial scarring, are associated with a poor prognosis.
+ACE gene polymorphism has recently been shown to have an impact, with the DD genotype associated more commonly with progression to kidney failure.

+Disease progression in IgAN can be predicted at the time of kidney biopsy by a risk-prediction tool.

 Epidemiology

 Men are affected three times as often as women.
 There is also marked geographic variation in the prevalence of IgA nephropathy throughout the world.
-It is the most common glomerular disease in the Far East and Southeast Asia, accounting for almost half of all the patients with glomerular disease.
-However, it accounts for only about 25% of the proportion in Europeans and about 10% among North Americans, with African–Americans having a very low prevalence of about 2%.
+It is the most common glomerular disease in the Far East and Southeast Asia, accounting for almost half of all patients with glomerular disease; however, it accounts for only about 25% of the proportion in Europeans and about 10% among North Americans, with African–Americans having a very low prevalence of about 2%.
 A confounding factor in this analysis is the existing policy of screening and use of kidney biopsy as an investigative tool.
-School children in Japan undergo routine urinalysis (as do army recruits in Singapore) and any suspicious abnormality is pursued with a kidney biopsy, which might partly explain the high observed incidence of IgA nephropathy in those countries.
+School children in Japan and army recruits in Singapore undergo routine urinalysis, and any suspicious abnormality is pursued with a kidney biopsy, which might partly explain the high observed incidence of IgA nephropathy in those countries.